jiayimitt/jiayimitt/readme.md

 ## About Me

-I’m a full-stack developer with a strong engineering background and over a decade of experience in automotive R&D. After leading calibration and testing projects at General Motors and Chery Automobile, I transitioned into software development, combining analytical problem-solving with modern programming skills.
+I’m a full-stack developer with a strong engineering background and over a decade of experience in automotive R&D. After leading calibration and testing projects at General Motors China R&D center and Chery Automobile, I transitioned into software development, combining analytical problem-solving with modern programming skills.

 Currently trained in technologies such as C#, ASP.NET MVC, JavaScript, React, SQL, and Entity Framework, I build scalable, efficient web applications with a focus on quality, collaboration, and real-world usability.
 My international work experience enables me to communicate effectively across diverse teams and deliver results in high-pressure environments.